-Every time someone comments on how confident I am (sub: how I seem confident), I always combat it with, “Man, I have you fooled!”
+Every time someone comments on how confident I am (sub: How I seem confident), I often combat it with, “Man, I have you fooled!”
 Delivered with a bright smile, and followed by appreciation for their compliment.

 The statement always gets a laugh.